briangershon/solana-staking-landscape/docs/diamondvaults.md

 - Flexibility by accepting list of tokens that can be rewarded per plan.
 - Each staking is its own contract, so even as plans/campaigns change, existing staking contracts honored for their time period.
 - Support multiple time periods, such as 7, 15, 30, 60 days.
 They offer auto-staking options, as well as early unstaking options.
-- Staked NFTs are removed from wallet.
+- They offer both custodial (NFTs removed from wallet) and non-custodial (NFTs left in wallet) staking options
 - Rewards are calculated daily
 - Rewards are paid through a balance of tokens in a wallet.
 - For "Total Value Locked" (TVL) calculation, they use Magic Eden to grab current market information.